Feel the sense of wellbeing envelop you in Warburton, set on the upper reaches of the Yarra River, surrounded by lush, tall forests of mountain ash.

 Exploring on foot or two wheels

 Base yourself in an eco-retreat or cosy cottage and head out to explore the former gold rush town and surrounds.
+You're a visitor on the lands of the Wurundjeri People here.

 Get on your bike through farmland and bush from Warburton to Lilydale along the 38-kilometre Centenary Trail, which follows an old railway line built in 1901 to transport local produce and timber to Melbourne.